The McKay correspondence for isolated singularities via Floer theory: Appendix A: Weil divisors, Cartier divisors and Resolutions

 As we work with singular varieties, we need to distinguish two notions of divisor, which coincide for non-singular varieties.
 A {\bf Weil divisor} is a finite formal $\Z$-linear combination $\sum a_m V_m$ of irreducible closed subvarieties of codimension one.
 It is {\bf effective} if all $a_m\geq 0$.
 A rational section $s$ of a line bundle $L\to X$ defines a Weil divisor $(s)=\sum \mathrm{ord}_s(Z)\, Z$, where we sum over irreducible closed subvarieties $Z\subset X$ of codimension one, and $\mathrm{ord}_s(Z)$ is the associated valuation.\footnote{In analytic geometry, in a local trivialisation near a generic point $p\in Z$, $s$ is given by a meromorphic function $f=gz^k$, where $g$ is an invertible holomorphic function, and $z$ is a holomorphic coordinate extending a local basis of holomorphic coordinates for $Z$ near $p$.
 Then one defines $\mathrm{ord}_s(Z)=k$.} Similarly, a global non-zero rational function $f$ on $X$ defines a {\bf principal} Weil divisor $(f)$, and in this notation, $(f/g)=(f)-(g)$ for such functions $f,g$.
-Two divisors $D_1,D_2$ are \emph{linearly equivalent} if their difference is principal, $D_1-D_2=(f)$.
-The {\bf support} of a Weil divisor $\sum a_m V_m$ is the subset $\cup V_m$ taking the union over all $a_m\neq 0$.
+Two \fix{Weil divisors $D_1,D_2$ are \emph{linearly equivalent} if their difference is principal, $D_1-D_2=(f)$.
+The corresponding equivalence classes of Weil divisors define the \emph{Weil divisor class group} $\mathrm{Cl}(X)$.} The {\bf support} of a Weil divisor $\sum a_m V_m$ is the subset $\cup V_m$ taking the union over all $a_m\neq 0$.